Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jaguars stats and trends

-- In Jacksonville's 10 games this season, it has four wins against the spread.

-- This season, the Jaguars have an against-the-spread record of 3-5 in their eight games as an underdog of 2.5 points or more.
+- The Jaguars have an against the spread record of 3-5 in their eight games as an underdog of 2 points or more this year.

-- Jacksonville's games this year have hit the over on only two of 10 set point totals (20%).
+- Jacksonville's games this season have gone over the point total just two times in 10 opportunities (20%).

-- Jacksonville is 1-2 against the spread and 1-2 overall when the team totals over 362.3 yards.
+- In games that Jacksonville churns out more than 362.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have turned the ball over eight more times (17 total) than the Falcons have forced a turnover (9) this season.
+- This year the Jaguars have turned the ball over 17 times, eight more than the Falcons' takeaways (9).

 Home and road insights

-- Jacksonville has covered the spread twice at home, and is 2-4 overall there, this season.
+- Jacksonville has two wins against the spread, and is 2-4 overall, at home this season.

-- This year, in six home games, Jacksonville has gone over the total once.

-- On the road, Atlanta has two wins against the spread and is 3-2 overall.
+- Atlanta has two wins against the spread, and is 3-2 overall, away from home.

-- On the road, the Falcons are winless ATS (0-1) as 2.5-point favorites or more.
+- The Falcons are winless ATS (0-1) as 2-point favorites or more on the road.

-- This year, in three of five road games Atlanta has gone over the total.
+- Atlanta has gone over the total in three of five away games this year.

 Powered by Data Skrive.